Myosotis tenericaulis: Gallery

-Taxonomy and etymology
+Taxonomy

 Myosotis tenericaulis is in the plant family Boraginaceae and was originally described in 1918 by Donald Petrie.
 Myosotis tenericaulis is morphologically most similar to the other creeping, bracteate-prostrate species from the southern hemisphere, including M. matthewsii, M. chaffeyorum and M. spatulata (all from New Zealand) and especially M. albiflora (from southern Chile and Argentina).
 It can be distinguished from M. albiflora by its smaller nutlets (< 1.8 mm long vs. > 1.8 mm long), styles that are usually longer than the calyx at flowering (ratio of the pistil length : calyx length is usually > 1 : 1 vs. < 1 : 1), and shorter stamens (< 2.7 mm vs. > 2.7 mm long).

 The lectotype specimen of Myosotis tenericaulis was selected by Lucy Moore and is lodged at the Museum of New Zealand Te Papa Tongarewa (herbarium WELT), with an isolectotype at the Allan Herbarium (CHR), Manaaki Whenua - Landcare Research.

+Etymology

 The specific epithet, tenericaulis, refers to the stem (Latin: caulis), which is soft and delicate (Latin: tener), referring to the ‘very thin and flaccid’ inflorescences of this species.